-For my people who suffer with PMS, hot flashes, mood changes, irregular periods
+For people who suffer with PMS, hot flashes, mood changes, irregular periods

-Hello my darlings, today I want to talk to my people who experience irregular menses, PMS, breast tenderness, mood changes, fluid retention, hot flashes, troubles conceiving (due to long or irregular cycles), fibroids, and constipation/headaches associated with your menses.
-I can go on, but we’ve only got so much time together so…let’s just stick to those.
+Let’s talk to those who experience irregular menses, PMS, breast tenderness, mood changes, fluid retention, hot flashes, troubles conceiving (due to long or irregular cycles), fibroids, and constipation/headaches associated with your menses.
+We can go on, but we’ve only got so much time together so…let’s just stick to those.

 When I started studying botanical medicine, I always marveled at how far back in history the use of certain herbs went.
 I often wondered how people knew that this herb would help with that symptom, since our ancestors didn’t have the science yet to tease out what or how the elements/constituents of this plant interacted with human biology to effect change.
 Now that science has started to be able to unravel these mysteries, my science-geek heart just explodes with joy and reverence for the wisdom of our ancestors in healing!

 The power of gorgeous Vitex to help balance your hormones

 One of my favorite herbs to work with is Vitex (otherwise known as chasteberry, vitex agnus-castus, and monk’s pepper).
 It is native to the Mediterranean and enjoys tropical to subtropical scenes (USDA zone 6; full sun, though it tolerates some shade for those of you fantasizing about growing it).
 It’s gorgeous and I don’t blame you – butterflies love it Vitex.
 I don’t often use vitex alone; I prefer to use it in a symphony of support, with all of the players coming together to create a serenade of harmony.
 Tinctures are a wonderful way to create this team-effort and depending on the herbal blend, will support several systems at once.
 I love to treat the whole person!